pashazz/vmemperor/README.md

         around line 38 and replace it with `http://localhost:vmemperor_port` (or another host if you plan to use frontend and backend on different hosts)

   7. Start RethinkDB
   8. Install VMEmperor dependencies with `pip install -r requirements.txt` (optionally create a virtualenv ).
 Install npm for managing frontend
+  8. For `ispldap` set up LDAP server IP in `auth/ispldap.py:12`, variable `SERVER_IP`
-  8. Start VMEmperor with `python3 vmemperor.py`
+  9. Start VMEmperor with `python3 vmemperor.py`
   10. from `new-frontend` directory install dependencies with `npm install`
   11. run frontend with `npm run start`
   12. Set up networks in your XenServer